PostHog/meta/requests-for-comments/2023-10-31-onboarding-emails.md

             2. If `No`, send Advice for Sales Teams email.
         3. Wait 12 hours.
     6. If not `founder` `engineering` `product` `marketing` or `sales` then wait 24 hours
-4. Wait until a weekday between 1PM and 5PM in the users' time zone (UTC fallback)
-5. Send AARRR intro article email
-6. Wait 1 week.
+4. Wait 1 week.
-7. Wait until a weekday between 1PM and 5PM in the users' time zone (UTC fallback)
+5. Wait until a weekday between 1PM and 5PM in the users' time zone (UTC fallback)
-8. Check if the user is in the `Subscribers to Product Analytics` segment
+6. Check if the user is in the `Subscribers to Product Analytics` segment
     1. If `No`, send Analytics Upsell
     2. If `Yes`, check if the user is in the `Subscribers to Session Replays` segment
         1. If `No`, send Replay Upsell email